wso2/docs-ob-toolkit-cds/en/docs/try-out/arrangement-management-api-flow.md

       The Data Recipient's CDR Arrangement Revocation endpoint is `<recipient_base_uri>/arrangements/revoke`.
       For example, `https://www.mockcompany.com.au/arrangements/revoke`

-      - This needs to be done before enabling this feature, using a DCR PUT request and if the Data Recipients modify this endpoint, they should update their client registrations with each Data Holder as well.
+      - This needs to be done before enabling this feature, using a DCR PUT request.
+If the Data Recipients modify this endpoint, they should update their client registrations with each Data Holder as well.

 ### Deploying the Arrangement Management API

-1. Sign in to the API Publisher portal at `https:// <APIM_HOST>:9443/publisher` with `creator/publisher` privileges.
+1. Sign in to the API Publisher portal at `https://<APIM_HOST>:9443/publisher` with `creator/publisher` privileges.

     ![sign_into](../assets/img/get-started/quick-start-guide/sign-in.png)